Timeline - Major earthquakes in Turkey

 November 24, 1976 - A quake of 7.3 magnitude hits Van Province, killing 5,291.
 The town of Muradiye and hundreds of villages are destroyed.

-Oct 23, 2011 - A 7.2 magnitude quake strikes the city of Van and town of Ercis, some 100 km to the north, killing at least 523 people with hundreds more missing.
-Turkey's biggest quake in more than a decade also injured 1,650 people.
+Oct 23, 2011 - A 7.2 magnitude quake batters the city of Van and town of Ercis, some 100 km (60 miles) to the north, killing at least 264 people with hundreds more missing.